General-relativistic and non-ideal radiative cooling in neutron star magnetospheres: Acknowledgements

 \section{Acknowledgements}

 We would like to thank A. Bransgrove and T. Silva for discussions.
-This work was partially supported by the Foundation for Science and Technology (FCT) (Portugal) under the Project X-Maser (No. 2022.02230.PTDC).
+This work was partially supported by the Foundation for Science and Technology, I.P.
+(FCT) through the project X-Maser (No. 2022.02230.PTDC).
 Simulations were performed at MareNostrum 5 (Barcelona Supercomputing Center, Spain), funded by the FCT projects \textit{Realistic simulations of relativistic plasmas in astrophysical and laboratory environments} (No. 2024.07895.CPCA.A3, https://doi.org/10.54499/2024.07895.CPCA.A3), and \textit{Fireball Beams and Matter Antimatter Plasmas at CERN} (No. 2025.00289.CPCA.A3).
+IPFN's activities were supported by FCT through the project UID/50010/2025 (https://doi.org/10.54499/UID/50010/2025).